Top 10 property maintenance metrics every property manager should track

 Technology to Help Track Your Maintenance Services

 Of course, tracking all these maintenance metrics manually can be time-consuming—and easy to get wrong.
-That’s where purpose-built property management software comes in, giving you the tools to monitor performance, streamline tasks, and stay ahead of issues.
-Here are two to consider:
+Purpose-built property management software gives you the tools to monitor performance and stay ahead of issues.

 Buildium

-Buildium is a comprehensive property maintenance management platform that lets you accept, assign, and track work orders from a central dashboard.
-It also lets you schedule routine maintenance tasks, communicate with vendors, and even set up a 24/7/365 Maintenance Contact Center, where live support agents field incoming calls on your behalf.
+Buildium is a comprehensive property maintenance management platform that centralizes your maintenance operations.
+It lets you accept, assign, and track work orders from a single dashboard.

 Property Meld